 What might happen in terms of distraction that relates to school culture?

-A school’s culture encompasses what the school believes in, the rights and wrongs, the rules that are in place to determine appropriate behaviour in that community.
+A school’s culture encompasses what the school believes in, the rights and wrongs, the rules that are in place to determine appropriate behavior in that community.
 Thus, there have to be appropriate elements in place to deal with technology that students are accessing and how they can potentially use it.
 Yet, having these ‘in place’ involves comprehensive teaching and re-enforcement with students, parents and teachers, i.e. the school community.
 I met a teacher a couple of years ago from NZ who said his school start the year with a day that students and parents must attend where the whole program sets out the expectancies around Digital Citizenship within their context.
 Quite often, though, this issue is not given the attention that is required.
 The result can be a culture where students are not effective at managing their time on social media, do not understand the significance of turning off ‘chat’ if they have to concentrate on something that requires their undivided attention.
 Some of these elements particularly around engaging students are touched on by Dan Haesler in this post

 What might happen in terms of distraction that relates to student’s exposure to technology?